v 3.7.web 2025

 This pattern has its origins in the early 17th Century, where similar chessmen appear in the illustrations of Gustavus Selenus's 1616 chess manual.
 It would remain popular in Germany and Northern Europe until the 1850s.

 Selenus pieces are slender and delicate chessmen with multiple tiers.
-Knights have become more clearly horse's heads, and the rook a tower.
+Knights have become more clearly horse's heads, and the rook clearly a tower.

 A cartoon of Dutch chessmen.